On the Non-Flatness Nature of Noncommutative Minkowski Spacetime and the Singular Behavior of Probes: NC Minkowski Spacetime in Spherical Polar Coordinates

 \section{NC Minkowski Spacetime in Spherical Polar Coordinates}

-The convention we adopt is $x^{\mu}=(x^1,x^2,x^3,x^4)=(r,\theta,\phi,t),$ in which the spacetime indices take the values $1,2,3$ and $4$.
-The signature of $\eta_{ab}$ is taken to be $(+,+,+,-)$.
-In the commutative case, the tetrad, the metric tensor and the inverse of the metric tensor in this system of coordinates coordinates are given by
+The reason why this coordinate system $(r,\theta,\phi,t)$ is chosen for the curvature analysis is that the tetrad depends on more than one coordinate i.e., $r$ and $\theta$.
+In the commutative case, the tetrad, the metric tensor and the inverse of the metric tensor in this case are given by